MolBIFFM/diana/README.md

     }
 ]
 ```
 The function used to derive a combined edge score from confidence scores in IntAct, MINT and STRING as well as 1.0 used for BioGRID, CORUM and Reactome, respectively, for a lack of a corresponding score.
 The combined score is utilized as edge weight in module detection.
 By default any edge receives a score of 1.0, corresponding to an unweighted network.
-Available settings are `null`, `"mean"`, `"median"`, `"max"`, `"min"`, `"sum"`, `"number"`.
+Available settings are `null`, `"mean"`, `"median"`, `"max"`, `"min"`, `"sum"`, `"number"`, the number of queried databases supporting the interaction.
 Further, `"BioGRID"`, `"CORUM"`, `"IntAct"`, `"MINT"`, `"Reactome"` and `"STRING"` refer to the score in that particular database.

 ```json
 [